 If your organization is involved in the healthcare industry indirectly, such as through strategic partnerships with healthcare providers, you may be required to sign a business associate agreement.
 That means achieving partial or full HIPAA compliance through implementation and assessments.

-If your organization needs to comply with HIPAA, you’ll need to keep an eye out for:
+If your organization needs to comply with HIPAA, you’ll need to safeguard protected health information (PHI) and keep an eye out for:

 - Identifiable records related to patients’ health conditions